Former BP rig supervisor found not guilty in oil spill case

 A jury on Thursday found Kaluza not guilty of a single misdemeanor count of violating the U.S. Clean Water Act.
 If convicted, he could have faced up to a year in jail.

-A spokesman for the U.S. Justice Department declined to comment on the jury’s decision.
+The U.S. Justice Department did not immediately respond to a request for comment about the jury’s decision.

 Kaluza and Donald Vidrine, the two highest-ranking supervisors on board the Deepwater Horizon rig, had initially faced charges of manslaughter and violating the Clean Water Act.